ome/omero-documentation/developers/Omero/Web/CreateApp.rst

 -  Make sure that the Django libraries that are under the build: dist/lib/python/django are on your PYTHONPATH.
--  Remove the built omeroweb folder, otherwise this will get used instead of the source omeroweb (NB: you have to do this again if you build the server)
+-  Remove the built omeroweb folder, otherwise this will get used instead of the source omeroweb

+   .. note:: you have to do this again if you build the server

 -  From the source omeroweb/ folder, manually run the Django development server